Lightningexe/Lightning-Client/README.md

 - **[ThreadTweak](https://modrinth.com/mod/threadtweak)**: Lets you improve and tweak CPU Scheduling.
 Made by [getchoo](https://modrinth.com/user/getchoo).
 - **[BadOptimizations](https://modrinth.com/mod/badoptimizations)**: Implements micro-optimizations which help improve the performance of Minecraft.
 Made by [thosea](https://modrinth.com/user/thosea).
 - **[Noisium](https://modrinth.com/mod/noisium)**: Optimises world generation.
 Made by: [Steveplays](https://modrinth.com/user/Steveplays).
-- **[Video Tape](https://modrinth.com/mod/videotape)**: Fixes GPU-related memory leaks.
-Made by [Anthus](https://modrinth.com/user/Anthus).
 - **[Exordium](https://modrinth.com/mod/exordium)**: Renders the gui at lower fps. (can be configured) This allows your computer to focus more on the world rendering.
 Made by [tr7zw](https://modrinth.com/user/tr7zw).
 </details>
 <details>
 <summary>Included QOL Mods</summary>
 <br>

-will do this soon.
+will do this soon. (lazy)

 </details>

 # Status

-Currently still in Alpha testing, join the discord to try it out.
+Currently still in Alpha testing, join the discord to help out.